The Gopakumar-Vafa formula for symplectic manifolds: Clusters in symplectic manifolds

 Next note that the condition $\bd U \cap \C^{J, E} = \emptyset$ is an open condition on $J$.
-This can be proved as follows.
-Fix $U$ and $E$, and suppose that this condition held for some $J$, but failed to hold for a sequence $J_k\ra J$ in $C^0$.
-Then there would be a sequence of $J_k$-holomorphic curves $C_k$ in $\bd U$ with energy $E(A,g,n)$ bounded by $E$.
+To see why, fix $U$ and $E$.
+If this condition held for some $J$, but failed to hold for a sequence $J_k\ra J$ in $\J$, there would be a sequence of $J_k$-holomorphic curves $C_k$ in $\bd U$ with energy $E(A,g,n)$ bounded by $E$.
 Applying Gromov compactness, one could find a subsequence converging to a $J$-holomorphic curve $C$.
 But $\bd U$ and $\C^{J, E}$ are both closed in the Gromov topology, so the limit curve $C$ would lie in $\bd U \cap \C^{J, E}$, contradicting the hypothesis.

-Therefore there exists a $C^0$ ball $V$ around $J$ in $\J$ such that $\bd U \cap \C^{E,V} = \emptyset$.
+Therefore there exists a ball $V$ around $J$ in $\J$ such that $\bd U \cap \C^{E,V} = \emptyset$.
 This gives rise to the same decomposition $\O\sqcup \O^c$ but now of the moduli space $\oM^{V, E}(X)$ over the entire ball $V$, therefore the contribution of $U$ is defined for each $J\in V$ and it is constant on $V$. \end{proof}

-The geometric content of the invariant $GW_*^{E} (U, J)$ is most clearly seen by choosing $U$ of the form $B(C,\ep)\ti \J$ for a ball $B(C,\ep)$ of small radius $\ep$ in the Hausdorff distance centered at a $J$-holomorphic curve $C$.
+The geometric content of the contribution $GW^{E} (U, J)$ is most clearly seen by choosing $U$ of the form $B(C,\ep)\ti \J$ for a ball $B(C,\ep)$ of small radius $\ep$ in the Hausdorff distance centered at a $J$-holomorphic curve $C$.
 The subset of $ \oM^J(X)$ that lies in $c^{-1}(U)$ is then a collection of $J$-holomorphic maps whose images are uniformly $\ep$-close to $C$ in $X$.
 We will call such a collection a cluster if the following properties hold. \begin{defn} A {\em cluster} $\O=(C, \ep, J)$ in $X$ below energy $E$ (an ``$E$-cluster'') consists of an almost complex structure $J\in \J$, an embedded $J$-holomorphic curve $C$ and a radius $\ep>0$ with the following properties: \begin{enumerate}[(a)] \item All non-constant $J$-holomorphic maps in the ball $B(C, \ep)$ with energy $\le E$ represent $k[C]$ for some $k\ge 1$, and have genus $g\ge g(C)$; \item $C$ is the only $J$-holomorphic map in its degree and genus in the ball $B(C, \ep)$. \item There are no $J$-holomorphic curves with energy $\le E$ at precisely $\ep$ Hausdorff distance from $C$. \end{enumerate} \end{defn} The curve $C$ is called the {\em core} of the cluster.
-Note that, by the definition of Hausdorff distance, curves in $B(C,\ep)$ lie in the $\ep$-tubular neighborhood of $C$ in $X$, while curves not in $B(C,\ep)$ could enter in this $\ep$-neighborhood.
+Note that, by the definition of Hausdorff distance, curves in $B(C,\ep)$ lie in the $\ep$-tubular neighborhood of $C$ in $X$.